idobrusin/RocLang/RocDemo/RocDemoController/Readme.md

 Some editors don't save files upon saving, but instead replace the file with a cached file.
 When using the watchdog without Eclipse, make sure that the editor performs a modification on the file, otherwise changes will not be registered.
 Known editors with this behaviour: vim and gedit.
 It is possible to change this behaviour in the editor settings.

 #### Scheduler
-The scheduler subribes to the <TODO> ROS topic and adds them to a queue, which is then used to send the movement commands to the robot or simulation at the correct time.
+The scheduler subribes to the `/roc_message` ROS topic and adds them to a queue, which is then used to send the movement commands to the robot or simulation at the correct time.
-The ROS topic <TODO> is used to encode the command.
+The ROS topic `/joint_command` with the message type `sensor_msgs/JointState` is used to encode the command.

 ## Joint state command
-The interface between the controller and the robot is defined by the ROS `/Joint_State` topic definition.
+The interface between the controller and the robot is defined by the ROS `/joint_command` topic definition.

-## Robot (Arduino) and Simulation
+## Inmoov Robot (Arduino) and Inmoov Simulation
-Currentlly it is possible to control a real robot via Arduino or a 3D simulation.
+Currentlly it is possible to control a real robot via Arduino or a 3D simulation of the robot InMoov.

 ### Arduino
 Start rosserial in order to forward messages to Arduino